 - RSVP and email reminders

 Discord has some neat event options, too.
 While you can’t really charge for an event (without the use of other platforms), you can set up a time for everyone to come and open up a voice channel or video live stream.
-With live streaming, you can also share a screen.
+With live streaming, you can also share a screen – which was created for gamers to share their video game screen.
 Some Discord channels host text events too, where users join at the same time and can interact live with each other.

 Events - summary